Constraints on the Intergalactic Magnetic Field from Bow Ties in the Gamma-ray Sky: Introduction

-Presuming that inverse-Compton cooling dominates the evolution of the beams, these non-detections provide indirect, circumstantial evidence for the existence of a strong IGMF, with $B>10^{-15}$~G to $10^{-17}$~G, depending on the particular extragalactic background light model employed \cite{Nero-Vovk:10,Tayl-Vovk-Nero:11,Vovk+12}.
-This assumes that the duty cycle of the gamma-ray blazars is comparable to that observed for the radio mode in AGN, roughly $10^6$~yr; shorter duty cycles could result in GeV echos that lag behind the initial VHEGR emission by long times, resulting in a weaker limit: $B>10^{-17}$~G \cite{Derm_etal:10,Tayl-Vovk-Nero:11}.
+Presuming that inverse-Compton cooling dominates the evolution of the beams, these non-detections provide indirect, circumstantial evidence for the existence of a strong IGMF, with $B>10^{-15}$~G to $10^{-17}$~G, depending on the particular extragalactic background light model employed \citep{Nero-Vovk:10,Tayl-Vovk-Nero:11,Vovk+12}.
+This assumes that the duty cycle of the gamma-ray blazars is comparable to that observed for the radio mode in AGN, roughly $10^6$~yr; shorter duty cycles could result in GeV echos that lag behind the initial VHEGR emission by long times, resulting in a weaker limit: $B>10^{-17}$~G \citep{Derm_etal:10,Tayl-Vovk-Nero:11}.
 Such an IGMF would deflect the resulting pairs, whose inverse-Compton emission would then be highly beamed away from us, naturally removing the GeV bump.
 However, at the same time, this would open the door to the direct detection of the IGMF through the observation of GeV halos surrounding intrinsically gamma-ray bright objects, for which the inverse-Compton emission is beamed into our line of sight.

-A number of searches for inverse-Compton halos using the publicly available \Fermi observations have been performed, yielding condradictory claims but no convincing evidence for their presence to date \cite{Ando+10,Nero-Semi-Tiny-Tkac:11,FLAT-stack:2013,Chen:2015}.
-All have focused on the large radial extent of the gamma-ray halos, typically subtending many degrees.
-However, this is generally degenerate with the point spread function (PSF) of \Fermi's Large Area Telescope (LAT), which until recently was highly uncertain \cite{Nero-Semi-Tiny-Tkac:11,LAT_perf}.
+A number of searches for inverse-Compton halos using the publicly available \Fermi observations have been performed, yielding contradictory claims but no convincing evidence for their presence \citep{Ando+10,Nero-Semi-Tiny-Tkac:11,FLAT-stack:2013,Chen:2015}.
+These have focused on the large radial extent of the gamma-ray halos, typically subtending many degrees.
+However, this is generally degenerate with the point spread function (PSF) of \Fermi's Large Area Telescope (LAT), which until recently was highly uncertain \citep{Nero-Semi-Tiny-Tkac:11,LAT_perf}.
 As result, even when detections are claimed they remain plagued by large systematic uncertainties.

+Previous work in \citet{Broderick+2018} stacked, rotated \Fermi images of Fanaroff-Riley class I and II objects from the VLA FIRST survey \citep{FIRST_CAT}, to limit the strength of the IGMF to $<10^{-15}G$ for large correlation length magnetic fields.
+A key difference in this work is that we use \Fermi blazars and their full spectral information in the \GeV--\TeV\ range \citep[see][]{BowTiesII} to attempt to measure gamma-ray halos.
+This is different to the work by \cite{Broderick+2018} who statistically sampled the blazar SEDs using the distribution of \Fermi and VHEGR spectra.
+Due to this, the work in this paper provides an additional and independent constraint on the IGMF strength.